dhartford/aws-lambda-unzip/README.md

 ```
 mvn clean package
 ```
 The packaged file will be present in your `target/` folder.
+Upload the non-original named JAR file (the larger one).

 ## Configuring AWS
 Lambda Configuration of Handler: *kornell.S3EventProcessorUnzip*